tspascoal-cb-dev/pets/content/1-hour/images/4-cloudify-backend.md

 Once the agent completes its work:

-1. []  Review all the code changes made by the agent across the different files.
+1. []  Review the code changes made by the agent across the different files (click on the file names in the **changed files** list at the bottom of the Copilot Chat window to see diffs).
-1. []  Check that the `requirements.txt` file has been updated with the new database drivers.
+1. []  Check that the **requirements.txt** file has been updated with the new database drivers.
-1. []  Ensure the application still works with SQLite by running it:
+1. []  Ensure the application still works with SQLite by opening it:
     - Navigate to +++http://localhost:5100/api/dogs+++ to verify the API still works
     - Check the frontend at +++http://localhost:4321+++ to ensure the website loads correctly
 1. []  Run the Python tests to validate nothing broke (in case the agent wasn't executed the tests already):

-    ```bash
-    source venv/bin/Activate.ps1
+    ```ps1
+    venv/Scripts/Activate.ps1
+    cd server
-    python -m unittest discover -s server
+    python -m unittest test_app.py
     ```

-5. []  If all tests pass and the application works correctly, select **Accept** to keep the changes.
+5. []  If all tests pass and the application works correctly, select **Keep** to keep the changes.

 > [!NOTE]
 > While we're not actually connecting to SQL Server or PostgreSQL in this exercise, the code is now ready to support them when those environment variables are provided in a cloud deployment.